greg-raven/grus/_posts/2022-08-25-pass-legislation-to-end-illegal-immigration-and-secure-the-border.md

 ---
-title: 'Pass legislation to end illegal immigration and secure the border'
+title: "Pass legislation to end illegal immigration and secure the border"
 layout: post
 categories:
 - Letters